 So far we have discussed things that clog and ruin drainage and sewer systems.
 Medication usually presents a different problem.
 If it’s made to be absorbed by your body, you can bet that it dissolves just fine, but this is actually a problem in this case.
 Because medications dissolve so finely, they become virtually unfilterable.
 This means anything you flush stays in that water perpetually.
 Many cities directly recycle their wastewater back into potable supplies.
 Even if this isn’t the case, the treated wastewater will be returned to nature, and it will end up back in the water table, rivers, and lakes.
 Safe ways to get rid of medicine can be found here.

-Even if you don’t flush these taboos frequently enough to damage your home plumbing, you can still contribute to a larger problem.
+Even if you don’t flush these taboo items frequently enough to damage your home plumbing, you can still contribute to a larger problem.
 Cities are regularly spending hundreds of thousands of dollars every year to deal with extensive clogging.
-Protect yourself and your community by committing to use the toilet responsibly.
+Protect yourself and your community by finding out how a toilet works and committing to use the toilet responsibly.